huguensjean/interview-questions/README.md

 Print list frontward and backward.

 ### 3. fibonacci.py:
-Lucas and fibonacci series
+Lucas and fibonacci series.

 ### 4. minheap.py & maxheap.py:
-Get all pairs in the list that add to a sum
+Get all pairs in the list that add to a sum.

 ### 5. coins.py:
 Given some amount of money in a certain currency, please give me the change.

 ### 6. sorting.py:
-Mergesort a list
+Mergesort a list.

 ### 7. tree.py